krakend/krakend-documentation/endpoints/sequential-proxy.md

   log_prefix:
   - "[SERVICE: Gin]"
 ---
-The best experience consumers can have with KrakenD API is by letting the system fetch all the data from the different backends concurrently at the same time.
-However, there are times when you need to **delay a backend call** until you can inject as input the result of a previous call.

-The sequential proxy allows you to **chain backend requests**.
+The best experience consumers can have with KrakenD API is by letting the system fetch all the data from the different backends simultaneously.
+However, sometimes you need to **delay a backend call** until you have called a previous service.
+Although this is not ideal, the sequential proxy allows you to **chain backend requests**.

+## Do you really need a sequential proxy?
-{{< note title="Chained calls are considered an anti-pattern" type="info" >}}
+{{< note title="Chained calls are considered an anti-pattern" type="warning" >}}{{< /note >}}

-Making use of sequential calls is considered an anti-pattern.
-This is because when you make a service dependent on the other, you are increasing the latency of the service, decreasing its performance, and augmenting its error rate.
+Using sequential calls is considered an anti-pattern because when you make a network service dependent on the other, you are **increasing the latency, decreasing the performance, and augmenting the error rate**.

+It is much worse than using [aggregation](/docs/endpoints/response-manipulation/#aggregation-and-merging).
+In aggregation, parallel requests execute simultaneously, whereas, in sequential aggregation, requests are executed one at a time, with each one waiting for the previous request to finish before moving on to the next.
+If a backend in a sequence fails, the process aborts, and the next backend is never reached, so there are many more chances that your users are left without data.

-For instance, if you have three backends with an error rate of 10% each when calling them in series, it produces an error rate of 27%.
+From an error rate perspective, the nature of sequential proxy performs more deficient: Suppose you have three backends with an error rate of 10% each, then the probability of success separately in each is 90%.
+But when executing the three of them sequentially, the success rate drops to 73% (because `0.9 * 0.9 * 0.9 = 0.729`).
-{{< /note >}}

-## Chaining the requests
+In an aggregation scenario, the probability of having at least one working call is the opposite of the likelihood of having all calls result in errors.
+So, the chance of all three calls resulting in errors is 0.1% (because `0.1 * 0.1 * 0.1 = 0.001`).

+The contrast between a 99.9% chance of some data availability and a 73% probability is quite substantial.
+Isn't it?
+That being said, from an architectural point of view, the sequential proxy should be your last resort.

+In addition, since KrakenD 2.5, you can add to a sequence **multiple unsafe methods** (methods different than `GET`).
+When you chain several write requests in multiple nodes, you execute a **distributed transaction** in a flowery disguise, as in a database.
+But a gateway is not a database, and you don't have any rollback mechanism if one of your write methods fails, so you can only *hope for the best*.

+## Sequential proxy configuration
-All you need to enable the sequential proxy is add in the endpoint definition the following configuration:
+To enable the sequential proxy, you need to add in the endpoint definition the following configuration:

 ```json
 {